Patrick McNamara, Ph.D.

 - 200 ASH and 239 ASH

-He received his Ph.D. from the School of Public Administration at the University of Nebraska Omaha (UNO).
-His dissertation research, funded by a fellowship from the U.S. Department of Housing and Urban Development, focused on public-private partnerships.
-He earned a M.Sc. in Conflict Analysis and Resolution from George Mason University, and a B.A. in Religion from Swarthmore College where he studied ethics and comparative religions.
+Dr. McNamara earned a Ph.D. from the School of Public Administration at UNO.
+His dissertation research, funded by a fellowship from the US Department of Housing and Urban Development, focused on public-private partnerships and community culture.
+He earned a M.Sc. in Conflict Analysis and Resolution from George Mason University with specializations in international and organizational dispute resolution.
+His B.A. in Religion is from Swarthmore College where he studied ethics and comparative religions

 |PSCI 1000||Introduction to Political Science – Dialogue to Bridge Society’s Divides|

 |PSCI 2120||Introduction to Civic Leadership|